Open Bible Data Home About News OET Key

 ⇔ will suddenly be broken and without healing.

-USTSome people become stubborn when other people correct them,
+USTSome people remain stubborn even though other people often correct them;

-⇔ someone will destroy them instantly and they will not be able to recover.
+⇔ but someday something will destroy them quickly, and they will not be able to recover.

 ⇔ will suddenly be shattered beyond recovery.